-Of course, tourists alone can’t solve the current housing crisis in Lisbon and for families traveling together renting an apartment is simpler, more comfortable, and cheaper than booking a hotel.
+Of course, tourists alone can’t solve the current housing crisis in Lisbon and for families traveling together, renting an apartment is simpler, more comfortable and cheaper than booking a hotel.

 This is a typical scenario: you’re strolling through Feira da Ladra (Lisbon’s flea market) and come across the irresistible bargain of antique tiles.
 You’re so focused on this rare find that there are questions that don’t even cross your mind.
 Like, how authentic are they?
 Or where do they come from?
-And the vendors know this well.
-But because there’s high demand, they continue to offer it.

 To (almost) perfectly navigate the public transportation system in another city, you need to master yours in your hometown or at least understand how it works.
 If you’re not a public transportation user in your country, there’s a big chance you’ll struggle elsewhere, because it is a system you learn over time and with a lot of practice.

 Learning how much a ticket costs and where to buy it is a start but it’s not enough.
 Some basic ground rules include respecting the line, waiting for people to come out of the Metro before getting in, knowing where to exit from the bus (in Portugal, it’s the back), and giving up your seat to those who need it most (for reference, the seats are of a different color).